Kubernetes cluster using Nixidy and ArgoCD

 This repository implements the "Rendered Manifests Pattern":

-• Nix configuration (env/dev/*.nix) defines all Kubernetes resources in a type-safe way
+• Nix configuration (env/dev/*.nix, env/prod/*.nix) defines all Kubernetes resources in a type-safe way

-• ArgoCD watches the manifest directory and automatically syncs changes to the cluster
+• ArgoCD watches the manifest directories and automatically syncs changes to the cluster

 • App-of-apps pattern: ArgoCD manages itself and all other applications